 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
 The Company is not subject to externally imposed capital restrictions.
-There was no change to the Company's capital management approach during the period.
+There was no change to the Company's capital management approach during the year-ended August 31, 2017.